Takeiteazyltd/Aria-Event/UI_UX_TEST_REPORT.md

 ## Executive Summary

-The Aria Event website demonstrates **exceptional design consistency** with a well-executed color palette, sophisticated animations, and excellent responsive design implementation.
+The Photo Style website demonstrates **exceptional design consistency** with a well-executed color palette, sophisticated animations, and excellent responsive design implementation.
 The design system is cohesive, professional, and ready for deployment.

 ### Key Metrics
 - **Color Consistency**: 92/100 (Excellent)